 During my time at FACTOR, I oversaw the development of a new digital distribution system for FACTOR-funded music; the production of two promotional videos in support of a new campaign to raise awareness of FACTOR-funded success stories; the creation of a comprehensive social media strategy; and the user interface design for their new website and online application system.
 It was the latter experience that opened my eyes to the field of user experience and gave me the confidence to shift my career focus.
 When the website project was over and my role primarily returned to communications strategy, I left my position and devoted the next six months to strengthening my skills in user experience and user interface design.

-My path to a career in design has been somewhat circuitous, but it ultimately helped me become a more observant and empathetic designer.
-I enjoy what I do and I'm excited about the potential for what we—as a global community of design thinkers—can accomplish by adopting a human-centered approach to innovation.
+My path to a career in design has been somewhat circuitous, but it ultimately helped me become a more self-aware and empathetic designer.

 In 2014, I completed my Honors BA in Communication Studies (summa cum laude) at York University after several arduous years of combining full-time work with part-time studies.
-During my final year at York, I furthered my skills in qualitative and quantitative research methods, prototyping, user testing, and interaction design through the development of an interactive prototype for a Web application geared toward helping students discover the right funding, training, and experience to help launch their careers.
+During my final year at York, I furthered my skills in human-centered design through the development of an interactive prototype for a Web application geared toward helping students discover the right funding, training, and experience to help launch their careers.
 If you're interested in viewing the results of my study or reading my honors thesis entitled, A User-Centered Design Solution to the Education-Jobs Gap, click here to access the full PDF.

-In addition to product design, I've grown increasingly interested in service design because you get to think holistically and examine complex interactions between people and their service experiences.
+Over the years, I grew increasingly interested in service design because it encourages holistic thinking and collaboration.
 I like taking a step back to make sense of all the interconnected aspects of an experience, while also working with cross-functional teams to rethink and redesign these experiences to be more human-centered and aligned with organizational goals and values.
 I enjoy working on projects end-to-end and getting involved in everything from ethnographic research to synthesis, ideation, prototyping, evaluation, iteration, design, analysis, and socialization.